 - A government-issued ID for that same country

-This means if you created your campaign in the US and are raising funds in the US dollar, you cannot add a Canadian beneficiary.
+This means if you created your fundraiser in the US and are raising funds in the US dollar, you cannot add a Canadian beneficiary.
 They will not be able to withdraw if you do this.

 How to invite someone to withdraw